kanav9063/CoProver/README.md

   <i>Learning not only what tactic to try, but which proof state to explore next.</i>
 </p>

-> **CONFIDENTIAL** — This repository contains proprietary research code.
-Trained models will be released on Hugging Face soon.
+>  Trained models will be released on Hugging Face soon.

 ---